eda-ricercatore/gulyas-scripts/notes/cfp/notes-from-cfp-hot-trends.md

 + Understanding the Challenges of Algorithm and Hardware Co-design for Deep Neural Networks, Vivienne Sze (sze@mit.edu), MIT
 + Turbocharge Deep Learning Inference using Reconfigurable Platforms, Ashish Sirasao (asirasa@xilinx.com), Xilinx
 + Invited Speakers: Rethinking the Computations in Computer Vision (and the Hardware that Computes Them), Kurt Keutzer, Berkeley

+#	MoRe 2019, 2nd International Workshop on Multi-objective Reasoning in Verification and Synthesis

++ MoRe aims at bringing together researchers interested in multi-objective reasoning for verification and synthesis.

+Traditionally, verification and synthesis techniques focus on a single qualitative or quantitative objective for the reactive system.
+In practice, it is often desired that systems satisfy a functional requirement expressed as a qualitative property, while optimising some quantitative dimension (e.g., reach a target state while minimising the energy consumption).
+Furthermore, there are numerous application contexts in which reasoning simultaneously about multiple, heterogeneous quantitative and qualitative characteristics is important.
+In many cases, the analysis of such systems may be complicated by the fact that there are trade-offs between objectives.
+Such trade-offs may also arise between several interpretations of the same quantitative dimension: for example, between the average-case and the worst-case performance of a system.

+MoRe is a meeting place for researchers in the area of multi-objective reasoning for verification and synthesis, with topics of interest ranging from novel theoretical models to industrial challenges and practical applications.
+Typical topics of the workshop include, but are not limited to, formal approaches toward verification and synthesis in the following settings:

++ games (and related models) with multiple qualitative and quantitative objectives;
++ multi-criteria reasoning in probabilistic models (e.g., percentile queries, quantiles, trade-off between worst-case and average-case performance);
++ extensions of timed automata including probabilistic or weighted aspects;
++ stochastic hybrid systems;
++ temporal logics enabling quantitative reasoning;
++ probabilistic programs;
++ practical applications involving multi-objective challenges;
++ any related attempt to tackle trade-offs between multiple criteria in formal models for verification and synthesis.